SnickerdoodleLabs/protocol/documentation/sdql/README.md

 - `*`: all supported networks

 #### chain (required for blockchain transaction queries)
-This sub-keyword is used in conjunction with the `blockchain_transactions` attribute type.
+This sub-keyword is used in conjunction with the `network` attribute type.
 This sub-keyword allows for the specification of which layer 1 protocols a blockchain transaction should be run against.
 The following *chains* are supported:

 - `ETH`: the Ethereum network
 - `AVAX`: the Avalanche network